Categories

 Promoting Skills Transfer

 Mentorship is at the heart of craft, with one person’s mastery becoming the next person’s foundation.
-According to the Institute for Apprenticeships and Technical Education, global research shows structured mentoring accelerates skill development by 30% or more.
-In a study by the Harvard Business review, across 19 countries, 84% of workers said that mentors helped them achieve competence in their roles faster.
+According to the Harvard Business Review (HBR), global research shows structured mentoring accelerates skill development by 30% or more.
+In a study by the HBR, across 19 countries, 84% of workers said that mentors helped them achieve competence in their roles faster.

 It’s also a two-way exchange.
 Seasoned chefs can share their insights and offer actionable guidance to their mentees.
 Mentees in exchange bring new perspectives and skills to the table, challenging their predecessors with fresh questions, ideas, and innovations.